tse-lao/housebuying/src/pages/property/make-an-offer.md

 ---
-title: Coming soon..
+title: Making an Offer
-description: We will be writing something here..
+description: How to make an offer when buying a house in the Netherlands.
 ---

-We will be writing a whole lot..
+## Negotiating.

----
+## Making an offer.

-## Please be patient...
+## Role of the real estate agent.